IBM/merlin-docs/docs/workshop2/03_ide.md

 <!-- div:left-panel -->

+Press F1 to see the workspace functions available, including “IBM i”, “Arcad”, and “Project Explorer” functions.

-Press `F1`.
-Type `COMPILE` to find the `Project Explorer: Run Compile` action and press `Enter` to run a build which will compile the changed source
+Type `COMPILE` to find the `Project Explorer: Run Compile` action and press `Enter`to deploy the source to the IBM i and run a build which will compile the changed source

 <!-- div:right-panel -->